netliteIT/doveadm_backup_damaged_mdbox_to_maildir/README.md

-# doveadm_backup_damaged_mdbox_to_maildir
-Backup or migration from damaged Dovecot MDBOX or attachment fiulesystem to standard Maildir
+Useful script to backup or migrate from damaged Dovecot MDBOX or attachment filesystem to standard Maildir.